StuPro-TOSCAna/TOSCAna/CONTRIBUTING.md

 8. `git commit` - commit your changes with a meaningfull title and description.
 9. Force push your changes with `git push -f` to overwrite the remote commits.

-You dont habe to use the `git reset` - Method you also can use `git rebase -i <commit-id>` (see [stackoverflow](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git)) to squash your commits.
+You dont have to use the `git reset` - Method you also can use `git rebase -i <commit-id>` (see [stackoverflow](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git)) to squash your commits.
 But in general the result should be the same.

 ## Zenhub Issue Board